 - Each direct funded LEA is required to evaluate the impact of MEP funded services on the academic growth of migratory children and youth. - This program evaluation consists of the completion of IP evaluations, monitoring classroom performance, observations to monitor fidelity of implementation, and using local and state formative and summative assessment results to create a complete view of how migratory children and youth are performing.
-During the annual District CNA meeting and during local PAC meetings, local MEP staff, should present this on-going program evaluation to stakeholders for review. - The results of this evaluation are used to design service delivery for the following year.

-- It is important to remember that many migratory children are not present in the LEA during state summative assessment windows or have just recently enrolled prior to these important assessment windows, resulting in a short amount of time exposed to the curriculum being assessed.
-Due to this transiency, the LEA should use a wide array of local progress monitoring information during this process (classroom performance, benchmarks, screeners, and pre/post information from the IPs). - Additionally, when the LEA gathers performance information for review, the following data disaggregation must be included: - Comparison of migratory children to non-migratory children. - Comparison of PFS migratory children to non-PFS migratory children and nonmigratory children. - Graduation rate - Dropout rate - The use of the Statewide Longitudinal Data System (SLDS) will be helpful in this program evaluation process.
+During the annual District CNA meeting and during local PAC meetings, local MEP contact should present this on-going program evaluation to stakeholders for review. - The results of this evaluation are used to inform the design of service delivery for the following year. - It is important to remember that many migratory children are not present in the LEA during state summative assessment windows or have just recently enrolled prior to these important assessment windows, resulting in a short amount of time exposed to the curriculum being assessed.
+Due to this transiency, the LEA should use a wide array of local progress monitoring information during this process (classroom performance, benchmarks, screeners, and pre/post information from the IPs). - Additionally, when the LEA gathers performance information for review, the following data disaggregation must be included: - Comparison of migratory children to non-migratory children. - Comparison of PFS migratory children to non-PFS migratory children and non-migratory children. - Graduation rate - Dropout rate - The use of the Statewide Longitudinal Data System (SLDS) will be helpful in this program evaluation process.

 The full program evaluation procedures for the Georgia MEP are outlined in the Service Delivery Plan (SDP), located on the MEP Web site.
-School districts are encouraged to use the LEA Annual Program Evaluation Template found on the MEP website as guidance for data collection. https://www.gadoe.org/School-Improvement/Federal-Programs/Pages/Gamep-Forms-and-Documents.aspx
+School districts are encouraged to use the LEA Annual Program Evaluation Template found on the MEP website as guidance for data collection.
+Program Evaluation Template.